packagist/private-packagist-docs/docs/composer-authentication.md

 ### Conductor authentication tokens
 Conductor creates short-lived authentication tokens with update access for each CI run that gets scheduled.
-Similar to organization authentication tokens, access can be restricted to any set of packages which any of the organization's teams has access to.
+Similar to organization authentication tokens, access can be restricted to any set of packages which any of the organization's teams has access to which can be configured when enabling Conductor for your packages.

 ### Private Packagist vendor customer tokens
 Every Private Packagist for Vendors customer receives their own authentication token.